Connor-Knabe/Connor-Knabe.github.io/future posts/2015-2-15-Automated_Float_Tank_Center.md

         <li>Then you shower/float/shower (music will play in your tank when the time is up)</li>
         <li>After the float your free to leave and enjoy the post float glow</li>
     </ol>

+     Now the major difference between these two types of float tank centers is that one has a person present during floats.
+The main reason for having an automated tank center would be to cut back on the costs of paying a person to run the front desk.
+As a result of saving money the costs of each individual float could be drastically reduced.
+For this automated float tank center I believe the best pricing model would be subscription based.
+This would benefit both the business and the individual user because each float could be cheaper since they are buying bulk and the business would have a constant stream of revenue.